bastienwirtz/homer/docs/customservices.md

 ## Ping

-For Ping you need to set the type to Ping and provide a URL.
+For Ping you need to set the type to Ping and provide a url.

 ```yaml
 items:
    - name: "Awesome app"